Baby sitting in a grassy field beside a dog

 Full disclosure: This post contains affiliate links. ?

-If your childhood was anything like mine animals played a huge role in your language development.
+If your childhood was anything like mine, animals played a big role in your language development.
+You read brightly coloured books about farm animals, watched trips to the zoo on television and sang songs about the animals people owned.

 German Pets